scchan/hcc_wiki/Developer Information.md

 * re2c
 * libncurses5-dev

-You can install all prerequisites with the command below:
+To install all prerequisites, use the command below:
 ```
 sudo apt-get install cmake git subversion g++ libstdc++-4.8-dev libdwarf-dev libelf-dev libtinfo-dev libc6-dev-i386 gcc-multilib llvm llvm-dev llvm-runtime libc++1 libc++-dev libc++abi1 libc++abi-dev re2c libncurses5-dev
 ```

-You are able to continue build hcc from source, or use pre-built binary packages now.
+You can now continue to build hcc from the source code or use prebuilt binary packages.

 ****

 ### CentOS

-hcc is currently dependent on libc++ and libc++abi.
-On CentOS, there are no libc++ binary packages, so they have to be built manually.

-In the near future, all dependencies to libc++ and libc++abi will be stripped so steps here would become simpler.
+hcc currently depends on libc++ and libc++abi.
+CentOS lacks any libc++ binary packages, so you must build them manually.
+The OS will soon strip all dependencies on libc++ and libc++abi, so the procedure below will become simpler.

-To build hcc on CentOS, first install prerequisite packages via yum:
+To build hcc on CentOS, first install the following prerequisite packages via yum:

 * cmake
 * git